 Flamboyant, original, daring and beautiful, both Harriet Quimby and Nellie Bly lived their lives boldly.
 Both achieved world-class “firsts.”
 They set examples that dare us to this day to fulfill our life’s potential.

 -Early 1900s.
-Harriet Quimby began her career as an actress according to the 1900 San Francisco census.
+She began her career as an actress according to the 1900 San Francisco census.
 She soon developed a more lucrative career writing for local publications, no small feat for a woman in 1900.

 -1903-1912.
-She became a full time reporter for Leslie’s, writing more than 250 articles in nine years.
-Harriet Quimby’s topics ranged from household tips to caring for an automobile engine to profiles including circus performers, socialites and daredevils.
+Quimby became a full time reporter for Leslie’s, writing more than 250 articles in nine years.
+Her topics ranged from household tips to caring for an automobile engine to profiles including circus performers, socialites and daredevils.
 She wrote advice pieces for women on living successfully on a modest income to finding safe housing and employment.

 She wrote for several other publications under her own name and pen names.
-Quimby also developed a reputation as a photojournalist, traveling widely to countries including Mexico, Egypt, Iceland, Europe and Cuba.
+She also developed a reputation as a photojournalist, traveling widely to countries including Mexico, Egypt, Iceland, Europe and Cuba.

 “You are now going at about seventy miles an hour, and you feel the swift currents of air produced by the mad flight of the machine… A curve and a sharp angle there are thirteen curves on the course- you slow down to about fifty, and the car careens virtually on one wheel, and the whole machine seems lifted up in the air and comes down to earth again with a jump.
 You are so busy with the register, your hat, and the corner that you did not hear the lever click into fourth speed, but you feel the car -zip! – for the fraction of a minute you are going a trifle over a hundred miles an hour.